 Once you make your batter, you ladle some into a hot pan and swirl it around to cover the bottom of the pan.
 Then you have to wait…and wait…and wait for it to set.
 It can take a long time.
 My tricks are to (1) cover the pan so it creates a bit of steam, (2) keep the heat on medium so the omelet doesn’t burn and (3) leave it alone.
 I’m always so tempted to see if I can flip it that I end up breaking it.
 After 4 minutes or so, I remove the cover and spray a bit of cooking oil around the edges of the omelet.
 Then put the cover back on for a couple of minutes.
 The edges should start to brown and lift away from the pan.
 Then it can be flipped, filled and folded and you can be fed.

-For tofu omelets, try this Low-Fat Silken Tofu Omelet and this Vegan Soufflé Omelet.
-If you want to make chickpea omelets, try this Chickpea Flour Omelet with Spinach, Onion and Bell Pepper and my Chickpea Omelets with Mushrooms, Greens and Vegan Swiss.
+For tofu omelets, try this Low-Fat Silken Tofu Omelet and this Soufflé Omelet.
+If you want to make chickpea omelets, try this Chickpea Flour Omelet and my Chickpea Omelets With Mushrooms, Greens, and Swiss.

 Now that I had mastered the two egg dishes I missed so much, I moved on to egg dishes I had never even tried before.
 I liked the idea of a frittata – a baked egg dish.
 To me, a frittata is like a pie made of scrambled eggs – kind of.
 Like an omelet, you can fill a frittata with anything you like.
 Use lots of fresh veggies like asparagus to keep it light, make it hearty with potatoes or make it “meaty” with vegan bacon and sausage.
 The tricks to making a good frittata are (1) cook the vegetables before adding them to the frittata mix so they don’t seep moisture, (2) make sure to really pack the mix into the baking dish and (3) add vegan cheese to act as a glue and hold it all together when you slice into the frittata.
 Ready to try making one?
-I would suggest this Mexican Frittata, Tofu Frittata with Smoky Eggplant Salsa, Roasted Vegetable Fritter and my Spinach, Artichoke and Vegan Mozzarella Tofu Frittata.
+I would suggest this Baked Spinach and Herb Frittata, Garden Pea and Herb Tofu Frittata, Mexican Frittata, Tofu Frittata with Smoky Eggplant Salsa, Roasted Vegetable Fritter, and my Spinach, Artichoke and Vegan Mozzarella Tofu Frittata.
 See 5 Flavors to Try in Vegan Frittatas for even more recipes.

-When you really want to impress people, nothing is better than beautiful, delicate crepes filled with vegan cheese, potatoes, or vegetables and covered with creams, fruits or sauces.
-Crepes say you made the time and effort to make something special.
-The tricks for making good crepes are the same as those for omelets with the most important one being patience.
-You can make crepes with water but they will be fluffier if you use non-dairy milk.
-And don’t forget the rule: the first crepe never comes out right so that one is a snacker!
-See 7 Ways to Make Grain-Free Wraps and Tortillas to get my recipes for crepes made from chickpea flour, almond flour, and coconut flour.
-I prefer savory crepes like these Chickpea Blinis With Grilled Vegetables and Lemon Cream and my Gluten-Free and Vegan Potato Blintzes.
+When you really want to impress people, nothing is better than beautiful, delicate crêpes filled with vegan cheese, potatoes, or vegetables and covered with creams, fruits or sauces.
+Crêpes say you made the time and effort to make something special.
+The tricks for making good crêpes are the same as those for omelets with the most important one being patience.
+You can make crêpes with water but they will be fluffier if you use non-dairy milk.
+And don’t forget the rule: the first crêpe never comes out right so that one is a snacker!
+See 7 Ways to Make Grain-Free Wraps and Tortillas to get my recipes for crêpes made from chickpea flour, almond flour, and coconut flour.
+I prefer savory crêpes like these Chickpea Blinis With Grilled Vegetables and Lemon Cream, these Cheesy Mushroom Crêpes, and my Gluten-Free and Vegan Potato Blintzes.